CysionLiu/ModelAction/readme.md

 ### Usage:
 ---

+1. should invoke MvcPointer.init(actionListener, debug, httpProxy) firstly;
-1. to create a BaseAction class extends the MvcAction class ,which can do some common things,such as headers:
+2. to create a BaseAction class extends the MvcAction class ,which can do some common things,such as headers:

   		@Override
     	protected Map<String, String> getHeader() {